TwilioDevEd/eta-notifications-flask/README.md

     pip install -r requirements.txt
     ```

-1. Copy the `.env.example` file to `.env`, and edit it to include your credentials
+1. Copy the `.env.example` file to `.env`, and edit it including your credentials
    for the Twilio API (found at https://www.twilio.com/user/account/settings).
 You
    will also need a [Twilio Number](https://www.twilio.com/user/account/phone-numbers/incoming).
 1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))